Kicking off: Texans at Chiefs to open season Sept. 10

 The traditional Monday night doubleheader on opening weekend will have Pittsburgh at the New York Giants, which has a rookie head coach in Joe Judge, and Tennessee at Denver.

-“The number one positive is we’re getting ready to play football, so that’s the biggest thing,” Judge said.
-“Once you get the schedule, it starts moving a little bit faster in your mind in terms of preparing for what’s in front of you.”
+"The No. 1 positive is we're getting ready to play football, so that's the biggest thing," Judge said.
+"Once you get the schedule, it starts moving a little bit faster in your mind in terms of preparing for what's in front of you."

 Top overall draft pick Joe Burrow and the Bengals start off against the sixth overall selection in April's draft, Justin Herbert and the Chargers at Cincinnati.
 The Bengals also will face the other highly rated rookie quarterback Tua Tagavailoa and the Dolphins in Week 13.